 7. And this one when you can get back to 50 kph

 8. This sign goes one step further.
 Children (and adults) are allowed to play in this road and anything on wheels, cars, bikes, motorbikes, must drive at a walking pace!
+My advice is to work with a Birmingham car accident lawyer if the accident actually took place.

 9. Roundabouts.
 When you approach a German roundabout you are not allowed to indicate which exit you want to take.
 As German roundabouts are never as small as the UK mini roundabouts it is obvious that a driver goes to the right.
 Therefore you do not indicate.
 Cars already on the roundabout have priority, so you look out for their indication, as you only indicate when you’re about to leave the roundabout.